NiloGregginz33/QMGRExperiments/README.md

 RECONSTRUCTS PAGE CURVE AND IF U JUST LOOK AT THE CHART ITS LOG NOT LIN SO GOOD EVIDENCE OF RYU-TAK(see AWSFactory)

+Happy codes dont work on hardware yet so i cant compare to the existing literature.

 Questions for the Community

 How well does this simulation capture key aspects of black hole physics?